-We were asked an honest question.
-I gave an honest response which included two of many reasons I no longer have an interest in satisfying church membership requirements.
+He asked an honest question.
+I gave an honest response, which included two of many reasons I no longer have an interest in satisfying church membership requirements.

 “You shouldn’t hold a grudge,” said the inquirer.

 Sigh.
 I should have known better than to condense thirty years into two events.
 It’s not a matter of bitterness and a grudge.
 It’s a matter of dignity.
 There is nothing to be learned from the second kick of a mule.
 Apparently, I’m really dense.
 I had to be kicked six times in a row before I learned what I should have learned the first time a mule kicked.